 And now they look like this:

-But televisions still pretty much work the same.
+But televisions still pretty much work the same, even though they look different than they once did.
 People wanted a better experience, and the government realized that changing TV to digital could give a much better picture but also free up some space in the radio “spectrum.”
 A lot of space needed to keep old TV channels from bumping into each other wouldn’t be needed if the whole system went digital and the government could open up other services using that unused space.

 You couldn’t just turn off analog (old-school) TV and turn on the new, digital service.
 It took years to make new TVs and converter boxes that let people use their old ones.
 In the meantime, many TV stations started digital broadcasting at the same time they still broadcast the old stations.
 The government gave them temporary stations to broadcast their digital feeds, often on high-numbered UHF frequencies where there was more room.